MiedzinskiBuck/Kintoun/README.md

 A lot of this project is inspired by Pacu, from Rhino Security, which is one of the best offensive AWS tools that is out there.
 If you are looking for a full testing framework, make sure to check their [Github repo](https://github.com/RhinoSecurityLabs/pacu) out.

-## To Do

-- Improve the client creation function (Versatility about its arguments)
-- Results module
-- Lambda Enumeration
-- CloudFormation Enumeration
-- RDS Enumeration (WIP)

 ## MODULES

 To facilitate parsing, all modules main functions receives at least a "selected_session", which will be used to store results and the actual "session", which will be used to create a boto3 client.